RupertZ/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+**There are not quite a lof of differences** since the concept is relatively simple and requires minimal manipulations from the users, therefore the only thing that seemed better on paper is the reaction speed of the device: when acting out, it takes time to adjust the brightness and the color of the light.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+The light could deliver even more information than weather.
+There is a full color palette in tinkerbelle and therefore it could display way more information than the original design.

 ## Part C. Prototype the device